Terrorists Abduct Catholic Priest in Kaduna

 A Catholic priest, Rev. Fr.
 Emmanuel Silas, has been abducted by terrorists in Kauru Local Government Area of Kaduna State.

-The Chancellor of the Kafanchan Catholic Diocese, Rev. Fr.
-Emmanuel Okolo, confirmed the incident in a statement, saying the sad incident occurred in the early hours of Monday.
+Chancellor of the Kafanchan Catholic Diocese, Rev. Fr.
+Emmanuel Okolo, confirmed the incident in a statement.

-“The sad event is believed to have occurred in the early hours of July 04, 2022, when he could not turn up for morning mass,” the statement said.
+“The sad event is believed to have occurred in the early hours of July 04, 2022, when he could not turn up for morning Mass,” the statement stated.

-Okolo added that the priest “was abducted from the parish rectory at St. Charles Catholic Church, Zambina, in Kauru Local Government Area of Kaduna State”.

-The statement solicited for “intense prayers for his quick and safe release”.
+Okolo added that the priest “was abducted from the parish rectory at St. Charles Catholic Church, Zambina, in Kauru Local Government Area of Kaduna State” and therefore, solicited for “intense prayers for his quick and safe release.”